CaskAle/summit-pi-project/summit-pi.md

 ## TJBot Setup Notes

-1. Boot the Raspberry Pi and make sure it is connected to the network.
+1. Boot the device and make sure it is connected to the network.
 There is an icon in the menu bar at the top of the screen for connecting to a wifi network.

 2. Open the Terminal (black square icon with the ">\_" at the top of the screen).